Ingenico-ePayments/connect-sdk-nodejs-example/README.md

 ## Introduction

 The Node.js SDK example helps you to communicate with the [Ingenico Connect](https://epayments.developer-ingenico.com/) Server API.
-It's primary features are:
+Its primary features are:

 * an overview of all API calls
 * examples of POST payloads
-* example of how to intergrate the SDK in a node.js environment
+* example of how to intergrate the SDK in a Node.js environment
 * example on how to implement your own logger

 See the [Ingenico ePayments Developer Hub](https://epayments.developer-ingenico.com/documentation/sdk/server/nodejs/) for more information on how to use the SDK.